-- It’s a fun but simple holiday appetizer
+- It's a fun but simple holiday appetizer.
+I mean, who doesn't like a good cheese log recipe?

-- the pairing of cranberries, pecans and goat cheese is a match made in heaven
+- the pairing of goat cheese with cranberries, pecans and honey is a match made in heaven

 - You can pair it with your favorite crackers